filecoin-project/filsnap/packages/snap/README.md

   - One workaround currently supported is to use the derivation path from the configuration to get the account you want to use.
 - Ledger is not supported, this is a **Metamask limitation**.
 - There's no UI native in the extension for the user to interact with the snap, this is a **Metamask limitation**.
-- Transaction insights are supported but forces the Filsnap tab to be openned even if the snap doesn't return any data.
+- Transaction insights are supported but forces the Filsnap tab to be opened even if the snap doesn't return any data.
 This is a **Metamask limitation**.

 ## Recommendations for future work